Weak* solutions I: A new perspective on solutions to systems of conservation laws: Introduction

 The study of weak solutions for general systems was initiated by Peter Lax in the 1950's~\cite{Lax}, and followed in the 1960's by Glimm's celebrated proof of the global existence of weak solutions, provided the initial data has sufficiently small total variation~\cite{G}.
 A weak solution is a locally bounded, locally integrable function $u$ satisfying

 for all smooth test functions $\varphi$~\cite{Lax,Dafermos}.
-There is now a mature and complete theory of weak solutions in one space dimension, culminating in Bressan and collaborators' proofs of uniqueness and continuous dependence, both via approximation schemes and via vanishing viscosity~\cite{Bressan, BB}.
+This must be augmented by an \emph{entropy condition}, which serves to restrict weak solutions to those which contain only admissible shocks.
+There is now a mature and complete theory of entropy weak solutions in one space dimension, culminating in Bressan and collaborators' proofs of uniqueness and continuous dependence of entropy weak solutions, both via approximation schemes and via vanishing viscosity~\cite{Bressan, BB}.
 All of these results depend on Glimm's global $BV$ estimates, which in turn require the initial data to have small amplitude and bounded variation~\cite{Yth}.

 If the data is large, even for physical systems, the class of weak solutions is not always sufficient to cope with the variety of solutions.
 In particular, the use of a Lagrangian frame, which is often computationally convenient, presents problems near vacuums, cavities and fractures in the medium, where they are represented by Dirac masses~\cite{YpRP2, Ycoll}.
-There have been several varied attempts to extend the class of weak solutions in these and similar contexts~\cite{GT, DanShel, KK2}.
-This problem is worse in higher dimensions, for which there are several instances of solutions exhibiting instability and nonuniqeness, indepedent of entropy considerations~\cite{Rauch, Scheffer, Shn, DeLellis}.
+There have been several varied attempts to extend the class of weak solutions in these and similar contexts~\cite{KK2, DanShel, Sever, GT}.
+This problem is worse in higher dimensions, for which there are several instances of solutions exhibiting instability and nonuniqueness, independent of entropy considerations~\cite{Rauch, Scheffer, Shn, DeLellis}.

-Our initial motivation for this work was to allow Dirac masses, representing vacuums, to appear in solutions of the Euler equations of gas dynamics in a Lagrangian frame.
-In particular, if the use of Dirac masses can be rigorously justified, their use simplifies the manipulation of solutions in calculations.
-We would also like to be able to describe solutions in some sense as the solutions of an ODE in a Banach space, thus correctly regarding the conservation law as an evolution equation.
-Here, as long as the flux $F(u)$ is well-defined, we can treat $u(t)$ as a (vector-valued) Borel measure, under the map $E \mapsto \int_Eu\;dx$.
-Recall also that any measure $\mu$ on $\Omega$ can be regarded as a distribution, by the linear action of $\mu$ on test functions, $\<\mu,\alpha\>:=\int_{\Omega}\alpha\;d\mu$.
+Our initial motivation was to allow Dirac masses, representing vacuums, which are discontinuities in the medium, to appear in solutions of the Euler equations of gas dynamics, in a Lagrangian frame.
+In particular, once the use of Dirac masses is rigorously justified, their use simplifies the manipulation of solutions in calculations.
+In addition, we would like to be able to rigorously describe solutions as the solutions of an ODE in a Banach space, thus correctly regarding the conservation law as an evolution equation.
+We would also prefer a definition that more closely resembles the integral form of the balance law than does \eqref{weak}.